CLOSING DATE FOR APPLICATIONS IS 31st JANUARY 2019

-To apply: Submit an up-to-date CV along with a cover letter explaining why you want to complete your internship with Criterion and what interests you about this specific role.
-Where relevant, please also include a portfolio / showreel of your work.
+To apply: Submit an up-to-date CV along with a cover letter which explains why you want to complete your internship with Electronic Arts and what interests you in this specific placement.

 We’re Criterion, and we love making games!